JFocus/Knowledge/GitUse/GitUse.md

 This will prompt you for a commit message.(这会使你输入一个提交说明)And the First Step of Importing a Local Project to Git has been complished.

+Make Changes of your Porject
+---
+If you have modified some files in your project, let's say file1,file2 and file3

+	$git add .

+or

+	$git add file1 file2 file3

+Take a snapshot again.

+(Information command)

+	$git diff --cached

+See what's about to be commited

+	$git commit

+Commit again

+(Information command)

+	$git log
+	$git log -p

+View the history of your changes. **-p**:complete diffs at each step